• Skip to primary navigation

 How You Can Switch It Up Easily

-This salad handles little changes without missing a beat, depending on what you’re craving.
+This salad handles little changes without missing a beat, depending on what you're craving - even borrowing ideas from high-protein portable wrap ideas for easy protein swaps.

 • Add cooked shredded chicken for more protein